sboger/Atomic-Pi-ROOTER/atomicpi-generic/README.md

 Wifi defaults to lan. (wifi client mode & ap mode works pefectly)

 Wired defaults to lan.
-WWAN tested with a Quectel EM12 and Huawei E3372.
+WWAN tested with a usb Quectel EM12 and Huawei E3372.

 Runs very fast from USB/SD.
 Everything SEEMS to work.